zoomsphere/ngx-store/README.md

     + `'prefix'` - removes all variables prefixed by ngx-store
     + `'decorators'` - removes only variables created by decorating functions (useful when not using prefix) Default behavior is specified by setting `clearType`, but it's possible to pass this parameter directly into service `clear()` method.
+- Examples for `cookiesScope` can be found in [this comment](https://github.com/zoomsphere/ngx-store/blob/master/src/utility/storage/cookies-storage.ts#L78)

 As this project uses decorating functions, it is important to provide custom configuration in global variable named `NGXSTORE_CONFIG` before Angular application load.
 Here are some ways to do it:
 1. Add `<script>` in `index.html` (before Angular sources)